jundalisay/sp/content/en/research/hume/treatise/book-2/part-1/section-07.md

 ---

-With these limitations, let us:
+With these requirements [limitations], we can:
 - examine the causes of pride and humility.
 - see whether in every case we can discover the double relations by which they operate on the passions.